Murad1997/DS-Portfolio/README.md

 # DS-Portfolio

 ## Data Description
-* We use the electric vhicle dataset provided by the Washington State Department of Licensing and is available [here](https://data.wa.gov/Transportation/Electric-Vehicle-Population-Data/f6w7-q2d2/about_data).
-This dataset shows the Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs) that are currently registered through Washington State Department of Licensing (DOL).
+* We use the electric vehicles dataset provided by the Washington State Department of Licensing which is available [here](https://data.wa.gov/Transportation/Electric-Vehicle-Population-Data/f6w7-q2d2/about_data).
+This dataset shows the Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs) that are currently registered through the Washington State Department of Licensing (DOL).
-* The selected dataset from teh Washington State Department of Licensing (DOL) has `163K` rows and `17` columns.
-The detials of the columns are as follows:
+* The selected dataset from the Washington State Department of Licensing (DOL) has `163K` rows and `17` columns.
+The details of the columns are as follows:

    <table>
   <thead>